podenv/podenv/docs/tutorials/create.md

 base-5.0$ exit
 ```

+The gimp command failed because the environment doesn't have access to the
-While we could add the `--x11` capability to the command line, we'll see how to
+window system.
+While we could fix that by using the `--x11` capability on the
-properly configure the environment next.
+command line, we'll see how to properly configure the gimp environment next.

 ## Configure the environment capabilities